jgwinnett/wordsquare-code-test/README.md

 ### Via Java

-Ensure you have installed the package and are in the project directory (i.e. you can see the `target` folder) 🫠
+Ensure you have installed the package and are in the project directory (i.e. you can see the `target` folder)

 Run `java -jar target/word-square-test-1.0-jar-with-dependencies.jar`

-You must run the 'jar-with-dependencies' else the application will keel over when it tries to construct an Apache Commons Trie.
+You must run the 'jar-with-dependencies' else the application will keel over when it tries to construct an Apache Commons Trie 🫠.

 ### Proof of functionality, miscellaneous notes